heymichellemac/heymichellemac-hugo/content/blog/2022/10/digital-life-building-second-brain.md

 Now I don't have to think about where something goes, I just clip it into Notion to process later.

-Here's my system if you're looking for ways to optimize your own: [Here's How To Get Your Bookmarks Out Of Twitter And Actually Use Them](https://heymichellemac.com/twitter-bookmarks)

 ## Way 4: My new mantra for note-taking is "how can I make this as useful as possible for my future self?"

 ![Way 4](/assets/images/2022/MXA22019/4.png)